Listen to this article

 Base salary = the fixed amount that’s guaranteed for payment

-Target bonus = the maximum amount the person can earn through the bonus plan
+Target bonus = the maximum dollar amount the person can earn through the bonus plan

 Notice I replaced “total compensation” with “total earning potential”.
 And put the word “target” in front of the word “bonus”.
 These might seem like minor points, but the chosen words are important for setting clear expectations.
 You don’t want any miscommunication when you roll out the bonus plan.

-But the methodology for calculating the bonus payout (what % of the target bonus you earn) is exactly the same across every person in the company – from the CEO to the lowest level person.
+Here’s the simple part.
+The methodology for calculating the bonus payout (what % of the target bonus each person earns) is exactly the same across every person in the company – from the CEO down.
 So, if you take those same two people as an example, the process you follow to determine how much they earn (out of a $5,000 target bonus and a $10,000 target bonus) is the same.

 The next section(s) focus on the bonus payout methodology.
-Then, at the end of the article, I provide a chart to help you determine the right target bonuses by role.
+Then, at the end of the article, I provide a series of frequently asked questions about implementing and managing the bonus plan.

-Here’s the formula I use to calculate bonus payouts:
+Here is the formula to calculate dollar bonus payouts:

 +

-Target Bonus ($) x [50]% x Individual Performance (%)
+Target Bonus x [50%] x Individual Payout %

 Now let’s look at an example:

-Then, if the employee achieves 100% of their individual goals, they earn another $5,000 “individual payout”.
+Then, if the employee achieves 100% of their individual goals, they earn an “Individual Payout” of another $5,000.

-Now, you might be wondering, how do you measure company and individual performance?
+Now, you might be wondering, how do you calculate the company and individual payout if its not 100%?
 Let’s dive in…

 ________